HOW TO PLAN YOUR 2-DAY FLORENCE ITINERARY

 STop 3: The Uffizi Gallery

 Close to the Piazza Della Signoria is the Uffizi Gallery.
 As mentioned, I am not an art fan.
 By no means do I understand much about it.
 But names like Michelangelo, Raphael, and Leonardo da Vinci make even my heart beat faster.The Uffizi Gallery is one of Italy’s top museums and one of the most important in the world.
 Its large collection of Renaissance masterpieces displaying Botticelli, Michelangelo, Leonardo da Vinci, Raphael, and many more.

 Florence is quite busy – at any time of the year.
 So make sure to buy skip-the-line tickets in advance to avoid wasting much time waiting.

 Visiting the museum takes about 3-4 hours, and it is surely time for dinner by then, but wait a bit longer – you are almost there.

 Stop 4: Ponte Vecchio

-So, it is not only the age that is impressive, but also that the bridge looks like a little street with houses from a distance.
-On the bridge, you can buy souvenirs and jewelery from the little shops – be warned, this place is stuffed with people because visiting is one of the best things to do in 2 days Florence.
+That the bridge looks like a little street with houses from a distance, on the bridge, you can buy souvenirs and jewelry from the little shops.
+Be warned; this place is stuffed with people.

 After crossing the bridge, you are on the other side – not the dark side, but just the other side of Florence.
 Less busy and less visited, but it also holds a few great places and Florence attractions.